minprog/programming-1/40 Understanding/60 Multimedia/10 problem set.md

 8. How do amplitude and frequency affect sound?

 9. Describe the process of converting from analog sound to digital.
-How do both sampling rate and bitrate come into play in this process, and what’s the difference between the two?
+How do both sampling rate and bitrate come into play in this process, and what's the difference between the two?

 10. I have an audiophile friend who just spent another $100 on a new hard drive